royalsflush/codeforces/656_div_3/README.md

-That means essentially that one of these numbers is repeated (because if we don't have a repeated number, then one of them is not the max of one of the pairs.
+That means essentially that one of these numbers is repeated (because if we don't have a repeated number, then one of them is not the max of one of the pairs).

 Implemented in C++ and Python.
+And now in Golang.